Articles & Blog

 At Whiteout, this collaboration between pilots and sensor operators helps ensure projects are collected efficiently while maintaining the high standards required for precision geospatial analysis.

-Explaining Topobathymetric LiDAR with a Laser Pointer
+Brayden Explains Topobathymetric LiDAR with a Laser Pointer

 One of the most common questions Whiteout receives is: What exactly is topobathymetric LiDAR?